gupta-soham/GoodFoods-Reservation-Agent/README.md

 **Solution**:

 - Check your internet connection
-- Verify your API key is valid at [OpenRouter](https://openrouter.ai/keys)
+- Verify your API key is valid at [Cerebras Cloud](https://cloud.cerebras.ai/)
 - Check if you have API credits remaining

 ### Rate Limiting